stupidusername/Blas/README.md

 ----------------------------

 These instructions are for installing Blas on a Raspberry Pi.
-The chosen OS is Raspbian Jessie Lite.
+The chosen OS is Raspbian Stretch Lite.
 It's assumed that git and pip are installed on the system.

 * Clone app repo.
 ```